FarmSuperba

 Who grows our food?

 The veil is slowly being lifted for millions of Americans, and as a nation we are beginning to see what it really looks like to be a farmer in America.
 We’d like to believe that at the other end of that Moons Over My Hammy breakfast sandwich from Denny’s is a farmer carefully harvesting the eggs from happy chickens roaming around the farm, hand-milking the cows for the cheese, while his wife pulls fresh sourdough from the oven, ready to slice.
-Ok, so maybe we don’t all take it that far, but we can certainly admit to being blissfully ignorant of just who is growing and raising our food in America.
+Ok, so maybe we don’t all take it that far, but we can certainly best generic levitra overnight admit to being blissfully ignorant of just who is growing and raising our food in America.

 Urban Farming is Here